cs207group9/cs207-FinalProject/README.md

 ### Basic Usage and Examples

-Basic usage of this library starts with importing
+Basic usage of this library starts with importing:
 ```
-from chemkin_CS207_G9.xml2dict import xml2dict
-from chemkin_CS207_G9.database_query import CoeffQuery
 from chemkin_CS207_G9.Reaction import Reaction
 from chemkin_CS207_G9.ReactionSystem import ReactionSystem
+from chemkin_CS207_G9.database_query import CoeffQuery
 ```

 To calculate a reaction coefficient of a particular system, first we must create the ReactionSystem object that represents this system.
 ReactionSystem needs a list of Reaction objects and some related informations.
 Let's first create those essential ingredients: